TanveerSM/yt-comment-behavior-analysis/README.md

 A window-based analytics engine designed to detect anomalous engagement patterns and coordinated activity in YouTube comment streams.

 ## Overview
 Unlike standard sentiment tools, this system implements a dual-phase pipeline to reconstruct historical behavior and monitor live streams.
-By segmenting data into discrete time windows, the engine identifies statistically significant deviations in user behavior, timing, and sentiment uniformity.
+By slicing data into discrete 10-minute windows, the engine identifies statistically significant deviations using a rolling Z-score calculated against a sliding 20-window baseline.

 ## Core Architecture